tinymce/tinymce-docs/integrations/angular2.md

 ## Loading TinyMCE
 ### Auto-loading from TinyMCE Cloud
-The `Editor` component needs TinyMCE to be globally available to work, but to make it as easy as possible it will automatically load [TinyMCE Cloud](https://www.tinymce.com/docs/get-started-cloud/) if it can't find TinyMCE available when the component has mounted.
+The `Editor` component needs TinyMCE to be globally available to work, but to make it as easy as possible it will automatically load [TinyMCE Cloud](https://www.tinymce.com/docs/cloud-deployment-guide/) if it can't find TinyMCE available when the component has mounted.
 To get rid of the `This domain is not registered...` warning, sign up for the cloud and enter the api key like this:

 ```tsx
 <editor apiKey="test" [init]="{/* your settings */}"></editor>
 ```

 You can also define what cloud channel you want to use out these three
 * `stable` **Default**.
-The most stable and well tested version that has passed the Ephox quality assurance process.
+The most stable and well-tested version that has passed the Ephox quality assurance process.
 * `testing` This channel will deploy the current candidate for release to the `stable` channel.
 * `dev` The cutting edge version of TinyMCE updated daily for the daring users.